microsoft/TemplateStudio/docs/projectTypes/fromnavigationviewtowinui/mvvmbasic-vb.md

 # Update NavigationView to WinUI in MVVMBasic apps

-If you have an UWP project created with WTS with project type **NavigationPane** and framework **MVVM Basic**  please follow these steps to update from NavigationView to Windows UI NavigationView:
+If you have an UWP project created with WinTS with project type **NavigationPane** and framework **MVVM Basic**  please follow these steps to update from NavigationView to Windows UI NavigationView:

 ## 1. Update target version in project properties